styfeng/TinyDialogues/README.md

 python scripts/tokenizers/test_GPT2_tokenizer.py <output_folder>
 ```

-> Note: do this for every unique dataset that you want to train a model on, and then make sure to use that trained tokenizer while training the corresponding model on that dataset.
+> Note: do this for every unique dataset that you want to train a model on.
+Then, make sure to use that tokenizer while training that model on that particular dataset.

 ---